cwathen/Portfolio/_posts/2020-03-20-Budget_Dashboard.README.md

 The photo carousel is of a dashboard that is the first sheet of an in-depth Excel workbook that is connected to 6 other sheets.

 This is an in-depth workbook that tracks 2 currencies and can be applied to more than 2 or even just 1.
 This dashboard also tracks your FIRE (financial independence retire early) goal by demonstrating your percentage reached.
-In addition, one sheet also calculates your FIRE number based on the 4% rule and age.
+This is connected to three sheets - Dividend, Networth and FIRE tracker.
+The latter of which calculates your FIRE number and age you can early retire based on the 4% rule.

+This sheet was made for those within the FIRE community and numbers are associated with no one's personal numbers.

 Example formulas used within the sheet:
 ```